Kanthalloor: Geography

 The place is famous for its cool season fruits and vegetables.
 Kanthalloor is famous for its apple, oranges, plums, peaches and variety of other fruits and vegetables that are not grown in other parts of Kerala.
-The Anaimudi Sholai National Park(Formerly known as the Mannavan Chola) is the evergreen forest surrounding Kanthalloor.
-The major places of attraction include Pattisseri Dam, Kulachivayal rocks, Keezhanthoor waterfalls, Irachilppara waterfall and the cave temple of Sri Rama.
+The Anaimudi Sholai National Park (formerly known as the Mannavan Chola) is the evergreen forest surrounding Kanthalloor.
+The major places of attraction include Pattisseri Dam, Kulachivayal rocks, Keezhanthoor waterfalls, Irachilppara waterfall, Erachilpara Waterfalls and the cave temple of Sri Rama.

 Demographics

 As of 2011 Census, Kanthalloor had a population of 6,758 with 3,339 males and 3,419 females.
 Kanthalloor village has an area of 48.42 km2 with 1,778 families residing in it.
 In Kanthalloor, 9.9% of the population was under 6 years of age.
 Kanthalloor had an average literacy of 76.87% lower than the state average of 94%.

+Awards and Recognitions

+Kanthalloor Grama Panchayath has received the Gold Village award for the best Tourism Village in India from Central Tourism Ministry of India in the year 2023.
+To popularise the brand name and glory of the beautiful Kanthalloor Village, India's Leading Social Media Influencer and World's Fastest Cartoonist Dr.Jitheshji was appointed as the International Brand Ambassador of Kanthalloor Grama Panchayath on December 30, 2023.

 Barter System

 One of the shops in Kanthalloor village still follow the age old Barter System.
 A woman called Ponnamma is running a grocery in Puthoor village near Kanthallooor.
 She accepts farm produces like ginger, mustard, garlic, coriander and beans from customers and gives them rice and other essential in exchange.
 This shop was following the Barter System ever since her husband Pullarkkad Kochu Narayanan started it in 1962.
 More than 164 houses depend on the shop of Ponnamma for their provisions.
 When the Indian government demonetized bigger currencies in 2016, many nearby villages suffered without enough new currency for transactions.
 But the village of Puthoor never suffered because of the Barter system of Ponnamma.